opentx/opentx-taranis-manual/advanced-features.md

 ##Telemetry values

-The following will assume your radio is loaded with a microSD card and a valid voice pack, which should be the case as it is supplied with the radio.
+The following assumes your radio is loaded with a microSD card and a valid voice pack.
+The microSD card is supplied with the Taranis radio.

-Probably the most important telemetry value is RSSI, which is an indication of how much signal the receiver in the model is seeing from the radio, and will warn you in advance if you are at risk of losing control be it due to external interference, excessive distance, badly oriented or damaged antennas etc.
+Probably the most important telemetry value is RSSI, which is an indication of how strong the signal from the receiver is being seen from the radio.

+The radio will warn you in advance if you are at risk of losing control be it due to external interference, excessive distance, badly oriented or damaged antennas.

 The telemetry settings page gives you 2 alarm levels you can set that will be announced in clear voice ("RF signal low" and "RF signal critical")

-They are set by default to levels that have been considered suitable and safe for normal line of sight flight (45 and 42), but if you want to adjust them yourself the following explanations will be useful.
+They are set by default to levels that have been considered suitable and safe for normal line of sight flight (45 and 42).

+If you want to adjust them yourself the following explanations will be useful.

 RSSI on FrSky equipment is represented using a logarithmic scale (dB), not using percentage.